pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 value is a static string describing the reason the version check failed.
 The string returned by _UW(pmemlog_check_version) must not be modified or freed.

+When _UW(pmemlog_check_version) is called with both *major_required* and *minor_required* equal 0, the return value is a static string containing the detailed information about the library version, source version, build type, etc.
+>NOTE: The application should not make any assumptions about the format of this string, as it may be a subject for change in the future.

 # MANAGING LIBRARY BEHAVIOR #